zowe/docs-site/versioned_docs/version-v2.18.x/user-guide/configuring-at-tls-for-zowe-server.md

 Outbound rules in this section allow Zowe services to communicate with each other and to other southbound services using HTTP.

 :::caution Important:
-Careful consideration needs to be set especially regarding which rules are to be configured to send a Client Certificate.
-Since configuration cannot be performed on a per-request basis it is essential not to configure the rule to send the Zowe Server certificate to the API Gateway or to a southbound service that supports X.509 Client Certificate authentication.
-Doing so will result in unintentionally authenticating the server ACID.
+Careful consideration needs to be made regarding which rules are to be configured to send a Client Certificate.
+Since configuration cannot be performed on a per-request basis, it is essential not to configure the rule to send the Zowe Server certificate to the API Gateway or to a southbound service that supports X.509 Client Certificate authentication.
+Doing so results in unintentionally authenticating the server ACID.

 :::